dgwozdz/HN_SO_analysis/README.md

-Does popularity of technology on StackOverflow (SO) influence popularity of post about this technology on Hacker News (HN)?
+Does popularity of technology on Stack Overflow (SO) influence popularity of post about this technology on Hacker News (HN)?
 ================
 dgwozdz & pmigdal<br/>